 - Do I need a broker to help with my sale?

 No – there is certainly no legal requirement that you use a broker to sell private high-tech company shares.
 Many sellers, however, find that leveraging a broker and a private market platform like PrivatEquity provides several advantages.
 These include a large network of potential buyers, experience with private company transfer processes, knowledge of applicable securities laws and transaction documents and the expertise to bring these elements together in a successful transaction.

 - Will the issuer of my shares permit my sale?

 Generally private companies are supportive of their shareholders finding liquidity.
 They do, however, have a number of valid concerns regarding such stock sales.
 These include sensitivity to disclosure of financial information; the impact secondary sales may have on their option pricing and/or valuation of the company and compliance with securities laws.
 Each issuer has different policies and processes in place to address these concerns.
-For example, almost all issuers impose a right of first refusal on secondary stock sales and require legal opinions.
-Your PrivatEquity Private Securities Specialist will help you navigate your relationship with the company and compliance with their preferred transaction process.
+For example, almost all issuers impose a right of first refusal on secondary stock sales and some may also require legal opinions.
+Your PrivatEquity Private Securities Specialist will help you navigate through your relationship with the company and compliance with their preferred transaction process.